 - A title page with the typed names of your thesis/dissertation committee without signatures.
 This will be the first page of the electronic thesis/dissertation PDF file which you will submit via the ETD website.
 This second format is required to prevent the publication of the signatures of your committee members.

-Make an appointment with your Student Affairs Officer in Graduate Studies to submit the signature page and required forms (see degree completion lists above).
-To find your assigned Student Affairs Officer in Graduate Studies, go to the Graduate Programs page and click on your program, then click on "People."
+Make an appointment with your Senior Academic Advisor in Graduate Studies to submit the signature page and required forms (see degree completion lists above).
+To find your assigned Senior Academic Advisor in Graduate Studies, go to the Graduate Programs page and click on your program, then click on "People."
 You will find their name and contact information there.

 Master’s theses and doctoral dissertations are required to include an abstract.
 If your abstract appears in the introductory pages of your thesis/dissertation manuscript, it must follow the same format as the rest of your thesis/dissertation (1 inch margin on all sides, double-spaced, consecutive page numbering, etc.).